jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > policy does not accept MSK-based MAC, then the receiver handles
 > like an invalid Crypto-Binding TLV with a fatal error.

-If the ith inner method does not generate an EMSK or MSK, then IMSKi is set to zero (e.g., MSKi = 32 octets of 0x00s).
+If no inner EAP authentication method is run then no EMSK or MSK will be generated (e.g. when basic password authentication is used or when no inner method has been run and the crypto-binding TLV for the Result-TLV needs to be generated).
+In this case, IMSK[j] is set to zero (i.e., MSK = 32 octets of 0x00s).
 If an inner method fails, then it is not included in this calculation.

+The derivation
-The derivation of S-IMCK is as follows:
+of S-IMCK is as follows:

 ~~~~